AFFF Firefighting Foam Lawsuits

 - Long-term community exposure near foam-use locations

-Readers exploring source-based exposure paths often also review PFAS Water Contamination Lawsuits and Environmental Contamination Lawsuits.
+Readers exploring source-based exposure paths often also review PFAS Water Contamination Lawsuits, Environmental Contamination Lawsuits, and Has Anyone Been Part of a PFAS Water Contamination Lawsuit?.

 Types of Claims Involved